Trusted WordPress tutorials, when you need them most.

 The Custom Web Design package, which costs $1,299, includes a dedicated project manager, WordPress setup, bespoke homepage design, 5 templated subpages, analytics setup, Brandy style guide, and much more.

-For more recommendations, see our picks of the best places to hire WordPress developers.
+For more recommendations, see our pick of the best places to hire WordPress developers.

 Aside from that, we have created a beginner’s guide on how much it costs to start a membership site in WordPress.

 Regardless of the type of custom website you want to create, one effective way to reduce custom WordPress site costs is by using the SeedProd plugin.
-SeedProd is a drag-and-drop website builder that allows you to create custom themes and page layouts without editing any code.
+SeedProd is a drag-and-drop website builder that lets you create custom themes and page layouts without editing any code.

 SeedProd drag and drop WordPress theme builder